Dheroh1/HR-Data/README.md

   2. analysis and
   3. visualisation

-- PowerBI for for further analysis and visualization of insights from excel and SQL
+- PowerBI for data analysis and visualization of insights
 - GitHub for Portfolio Building

 ### Data Exploration